 A couple of factors are at play: Airlines sometimes incentivize travelers with lower fares, and less demand also can keep prices down until the last minute.
 On certain routes, such as flights to Europe, redeyes are all but unavoidable.
 However, opting for a redeye on transcontinental flights is often the cheaper option.

-8. How skiplagging can help you save on last minute flights.
+8. How skiplagging can help you save on last-minute flights.

 Skiplagging comes with big risks.
 It’s strictly forbidden by major airlines, and if they catch you doing it, you can be banned from flying with them.
 Another big drawback: If you don’t show up for one leg, the airline will cancel the remainder of your itinerary.
 As a result, skiplagging generally works better on one-way routes.

 Finally, skiplagging requires you to travel extremely light.
-You won’t be checking bags, of course (as they will be sent to your stated, but not actual, final destination,) and having only a personal item is highly recommended in case flight attendants force you to check your carry-on bag during a full flight.
-If you do decide to give it a go, proceed with caution.
+You won’t be checking bags, of course (as they will be sent to your stated, but not actual, final destination) and having only a personal item is highly recommended in case flight attendants force you to check your carry-on.

-9. Take advantage of tech tricks like KAYAK AI.
+9. Take advantage of KAYAK AI.

-Backed by robust KAYAK data, KAYAK.ai is the only tool that offers real-time pricing in conversational search (others rely on cached data).
+Backed by robust KAYAK data, KAYAK AI is the only tool that offers real-time pricing in conversational search (others rely on cached data).
 It’s a great way to get travel ideas you may not have considered and snag cheap last-minute flights.

 To give it a try, consider prompts such as the following: